mac-comp240/hw1_unique-chars/README.md

 You should implement this function by using what you know about the integer representation used for each ascii character.
-The code that you are given in `hasUniqueChars.c` contains two variables that form the key for completing a solution that needs only bitwaise operators inside of the main for loop that checks every character in the string.
+The code that you are given in `hasUniqueChars.c` contains two variables that form the key for completing a solution that needs only bitwise operators inside of the main for loop that checks every character in the string.
 These variables are:

 ```